Apiate explosion: Victims to get cement or brick houses – SHC

 The Public Relations Officer (PRO) for SHC, Mr. Godwin Asare Bediako gave this hint in an interview with Kwame Obeng Sarkodie on the Ghana Yensom morning show on Accra 100.5FM on Monday, January 24, 2022.

-He explained that a team of six-technical members from the Western Region have been deployed to the area after management engaged with the Vice President, Dr. Mahamudu Bawumia after a visit to the scene.
+He explained that a team of six-technical members from the Western Region have been deployed to the area after management's engagement with the Vice President, Dr. Mahamudu Bawumia after a visit to the scene.

 “As part of preliminary assessments, the team has identified 150 rooms made up of muddy and partly cement buildings in the area,” he said.